BabylonJS/Documentation/content/features/featuresDeepDive/gui/gui3D.md

 The Babylon.js 3D GUI library is an extension you can use to generate 3D interactive user interface.

-The latest version can be found on our CDN at https://cdn.babylonjs.com/gui/babylon.gui.js .
+The latest version can be found on our CDN at https://cdn.babylonjs.com/gui/babylon.gui.js.

+> ⚠️ WARNING: The CDN should not be used in production environments.
+Please use self-hosting for production.

 And the source code is available on the main Babylon.js repo: https://github.com/BabylonJS/Babylon.js/tree/master/packages/dev/gui.